GitHub-XK/Modern-Tool-4-LA/09_ESRI.md

 9.2.1 Introduction to CityEngine

 "CityEngine is a three-dimensional modeling software application developed by ESRI and is specialized in generation of 3D urban environments.
 With the procedural modeling approach, CityEngine supports the creation of detailed large-scale 3D city models.
 It has been heavily used in Urban Design and Game Development.
+Landscape designer could use it to get 3D terrain and 3D city base easily.
+Its terrain data is coming from ESRI (?), and its street and building information are collected from OpenStreetMaps.